Data Selection via Optimal Control for Language Models: Experiments

 \subsection{Main Results}

 \paragraph{$\name$ Improves Downstream Performance.} We present the evaluation results of the pre-trained LMs on the OLMo evaluation datasets and MMLU in Table~\ref{tab:exp_main} and Table~\ref{tab:mmlu}, respectively.
-As shown, $\name$ outperforms the baselines on most datasets, achieving the best overall performance across models with 160M and 470M parameters.
-Figure~\ref{fig:scaling_model_size} shows the scaling curves of average accuracy on the OLMo evaluation sets with respect to the model sizes, which range from 160M to 1.7B, demonstrating that the performance improvement remains consistent as the model scales up.
+As shown, $\name$ outperforms the baselines on most datasets, achieving the best overall performance across models with 470M and 1B parameters.
+See Appendix~\ref{app:160M} for results on 160M LMs.
+Figure~\ref{fig:scaling_model_size} shows the scaling curves of average accuracy on the OLMo evaluation sets with respect to the model sizes, ranging from 160M to 1.7B, demonstrating that the performance improvement remains consistent as the LM scales up.
 These results indicate that the data quality scores obtained in a proxy environment generalize well to various model sizes and downstream tasks.

 \paragraph{$\name$ Enhances Language Modeling.} Besides downstream tasks, we show that $\name$ also enhances language modeling on a high-quality pre-training corpus.
 Figure~\ref{fig:exp_dclm} shows the test losses on the DCLM subset for conventionally pre-trained LMs and $\name$-trained LMs with 160M, 470M, 1B, and 1.7B parameters.
 We can see that $\name$-trained LMs constantly achieve better performance across various model sizes.
 In Table~\ref{tab:exp_prediction}, we extrapolate the test losses using the Scaling Law~\citep{chinchilla}, showing that the improvements with $\name$ persist in pre-training recent large LMs, such as GPT-3~\citep{gpt3} and Llama family~\citep{llama,llama2,llama3}.
 Details of the extrapolation are provided in Appendix~\ref{app:scaling_prediction}.
 The DCLM corpus is curated using a complex pipeline based on human heuristics and is verified to be diverse and comprehensive in its coverage of human knowledge.
 Algorithm~\ref{alg:method} offers a principled alternative to the complex pipeline for curating pre-training corpus.